-Remember, each participating site is required to hold a minimum of one wildfire risk reduction educational outreach event or activity annually - don't forget to include this investment!
+Don't forget, each participating site is required to hold a minimum of one wildfire risk reduction educational outreach event or activity annually - don't forget to include this investment!
+Examples of acceptable events can be found in that section of the PORTAL.

-Fire Safe Sonoma has an online tool to help a community tally their community investment as well as the vegetation removal in cubic yards.
-(Ref Step 6) When you are ready, Fire Safe Sonoma staff will provide an instructional on this tool.
+Fire Safe Sonoma (OR Portal?) has created an online tool to help a community estimate its vegetation removal in cubic yards.
+(Ref Step 6)